barbagroup/proposals/Azure2016.md

 That requires an additional 25 vortex-shedding cycles with time-increment $2\times10^{-3}$.
 This will require about 150,000 core hours.
 (FYI: 16x 4.5E-06/3600 x225E+06 x25/0.375/2.0E-03.)

-In sum, most of the required compute resourses are needed for the setup of the experiments, with these long runs to reach the quasi-periodic regime.
+In sum, most of the required compute resources are needed for the setup of the experiments, with these long runs to reach the quasi-periodic regime.
 The total requirement is for 186,000 core hours.

 *Scaling study:*